 Not everyone moves because of their job.
 Sometimes they want to get up and go somewhere new.
 However, employment is a must for the majority of the population, so you do not want to pick somewhere you will struggle to find a job.
 Look into employment statistics for the area for the field or fields you are interested in before you pack your bags.

-5. Crime Level
+5. The Crime Rate

 It is an unfortunate fact that some of the most exciting and dynamic places to live also tend to have higher crime rates.
 However, this does not mean that you have to write off an entire city just because the statistics make it seem like the crime level is high.
-In most larger cities, crime rates vary from neighborhood to neighborhood.
+In larger cities, crime rates vary from neighborhood to neighborhood.
 While the safer spots may be pricier, ultimately, most will find the higher price is worth it.

-You might think that if you have to live in a particular area, there won’t be many options concerning climate.
+You might think that if you have to live in a particular area, there won’t be many options concerning the climate.
 However, this is not always true.
 San Francisco is an excellent example of a city where the weather can change radically depending on the neighborhood.
-Some areas of the town are dreary except for a few hours a day while others sit above the bay fog and offer sunny days and stunning vistas.
+Some areas of the town are dreary except for a few hours a day, while others sit above the bay fog and offer sunny days and stunning vistas.

-Whether or not you have kids, the quality of the local education system matters, especially if you are buying.
+The quality of the local education system matters, especially if you are buying.
 The quality of schools often reflects the quality of the overall neighborhood.
 Additionally, if you are purchasing, the performance of the school district can determine what your property is worth.
 Look for areas where the schools have consistently performed well for about the last decade.

 8. The Food Scene